yonis-savary/sharp-php/Docs/core/commands.md

 # 💻 CLI Commands

-Sharp got the [`do`](../../Core/Server/do) script, which can be used to execute commands from your command line interface
+Sharp got the [`do`](../../Core/Server/do) script, which can be used to execute commands from your terminal

 ## Create a command